What is the Rhetorical Situation?

 The Rhetorical Situation may also be called occasion; rhetorical situation; rhetorical occasion; situational constraints; the spin room; the no-spin room, the communication situation.

 Rhetorical Situations are sometimes described as formal, semi-formal, or informal.
-Alternatively, contexts for written documents may be described as home-based, school-based, or work-based projects.
+They may also be described as home-based, school-based, or work-based.

 Why Does the Rhetorical Situation Matter?